Skip to main content

 • primary key or pk: mark a column as primary key.
 For composite primary key, refer to the 'Indexes' section

-• null or not null: mark a column null or not null
+• null or not null: mark a column null or not null.
+If you omit this setting, the column will be null by default

 • unique: mark the column unique